-Changes in climate (Blankinship et al., 2011), land use (Filser et al., 2002; Tsiafouli et al., 2015), resource availability and biotic interactions (de Vries et al., 2012; see Table 2) alter the distribution, community composition, activity and associated impact of soil animals on distribution and turnover rate of SOM (Wall et al., 2008) to the extent that underlying assumptions of SOM models may no longer be valid (Swift et al., 1998; Bardgett et al., 2013; Schmitz et al., 2014).
-Therefore, it is opportune to include approaches that have been developed during the past decades (Filser, 2002; Jiménez and Lal, 2006; Osler and Sommerkorn, 2007; Brussaard et al., 2007; Meysmann et al., 2006; Wall et al., 2008; Sanders et al., 2014).
-For instance, Lavelle et al. (2004) implemented earthworm activity in the CENTURY model.
+Changes in climate (Blankinship et al., 2011), land use (Filser et al. 2002; Tsiafouli et al., 2014), resource availability and biotic interactions (De Vries et al., 2012; see Table 2) alter the distribution, community composition, activity and associated impact of soil animals on distribution and turnover rate of SOM (Wall et al., 2008) to the extent that underlying assumptions of SOM models may no longer be valid (Swift et al., 1998; Bardgett et al., 2013; Schmitz et al., 2014).
+Therefore it is opportune to include approaches that have been developed during the past decades (Filser, 2002; Jiménez and Lal, 2006; Osler and Sommerkorn, 2007; Brussaard et al., 2007; Meysmann et al., 2006; Wall et al., 2008; Sanders et al., 2014).
+For instance, implementing earthworm activity in the CENTURY model (Lavelle et al., 2004) revealed a 10% loss of the slow C pool without earthworms within 35 years.
 For this purpose, observations on long-term incubated earthworm casts and sieved control had been used as a reference.
-Afterwards, earthworm activity was simulated with CENTURY by replacing the active and slow soil C decomposition rates of the model with those obtained by calibration with the control soil.
-The simulations revealed a 10% loss of the slow C pool within 35 years compared to the original model without earthworms.
+Afterwards earthworm activity was simulated with CENTURY by replacing the active and slow soil C decomposition rates of the model with those obtained by calibration with the control soil.

-Without considering the role of animals, models are less accurate: in a field study spanning four countries from Sweden to Greece, soil food web properties were equally important as abiotic factors and predicted C and N cycling processes better than patterns of land use (de Vries et al., 2013).
-In their study, earthworms enhanced CO2 production, whereas Collembola and bacterivorous nematodes increased leaching of dissolved organic carbon.
-Mechanistic experiments confirm that earthworms have a detrimental effect on the greenhouse gas balance under nitrogen-rich conditions (Lubbers et al., 2013) and under no-till management (Lubbers et al., 2015).
-Inclusion of group-specific diversity of mesofauna in models of global-scale decomposition rates increased explained variance from 70 to 77 % over abiotic factors alone (Wall et al., 2008).
-Also, García-Palacios et al. (2013) provide additional evidence on the argument that soil fauna activity is not merely a product of climate, soil properties and land use but an independent parameter.
+Without considering the role of animals, models are less accurate: in a field study spanning four countries from Sweden to Greece, soil food web properties were equally important as abiotic factors and predicted C and N cycling processes better than patterns of land use (De Vries et al., 2013).
+In their study, earthworms enhanced CO2 production whereas Collembola and bacterivorous nematodes increased leaching of dissolved organic carbon.
+Mechanistic experiments confirm that earthworms have a detrimental effect on the greenhouse gas balance under nitrogen-rich conditions (Lubbers et al., 2013) and under no-till (Lubbers et al., 2015).
+Inclusion of group-specific diversity of mesofauna in models of global-scale decomposition rates increased explained variance from 70 to 77% over abiotic factors alone (Wall et al., 2008).
+Also García-Palacios et al (2013) provide additional evidence on the argument that soil fauna activity is not merely a product of climate, soil properties and land use but an independent parameter.
 These examples indicate that the actors that play an important role in SOM dynamics should be considered in SOM models.

 Model parameters are often measured in situ at relatively large spatial scales - at least compared with the size or activity range of most soil animals.
 As a result, the fauna effect is de facto included, although not appreciated (Swift et al., 1998).
 However, in many cases parameters are measured or extrapolated by combining in situ methods (e.g. monitoring of gas flux or litterbag experiments) and ex situ techniques such as laboratory experiments at controlled, highly simplified conditions.
 Especially the results of the latter may be sensitive to neglecting soil fauna.
 A relationship between animal activity and C turnover may vary with scale, for instance when soil properties or animal abundance differ at larger distance.
-However, as data are often insufficient, it will be context-dependent whether the inclusion of fauna is sensible or not (see Sect.
+However, as data is often insufficient, it will be context-dependent if the inclusion of fauna is sensible or not (see Sect.
 6).
-On the other hand, not taking explicitly into account the spatial heterogeneity created by soil fauna in field measurements might lead to substantial errors in calculating carbon budgets (Wu et al., 2013; Lopes de Gerenyu et al., 2015).
-It is thus crucial to develop sound (and biomespecific) strategies for combining in and ex situ measurements as parameters in more realistic SOM models.
+On the other hand, not taking explicitly into account the spatial heterogeneity created by soil fauna in field measurements might lead to substantial errors in calculating carbon budgets (Wu et al., 2013; Lopes de Gerenyu et al, 2015).
+It is thus crucial to develop sound (and biome-specific) strategies for combining in- and ex-situ measurements as parameters in more realistic SOM models.